Nippon Budokan 日本武道館

 Home of Japan's elite martial artists

 Budokan literally means "Japanese martial arts hall," and to this day it is the main stage for national martial arts competitions of all kinds, including aikido, judo, karate, kendo, Japanese archery and more.
-While certain events are closed to the public, there are also quite a few free admission tournaments or championships, mainly held on on Saturdays or Sundays.
+While certain events are closed to the public, there are also quite a few free admission tournaments or championships, mainly held on Saturdays or Sundays.

 Pro-wrestling and boxing events are also held regularly, and in 1976 legendary boxer Muhammad Ali fought a bout with Japanese pro wrestler Antonio Inoki at the hall.